-In December 1994 the government decided to establish the Monuments Council.
-Shortly thereafter on January 1, 1996 the Monument Office Aruba was established and on June 17, 1996, the Stichting Monumentenfonds Aruba (Monuments Foundation).
+In December 1994 the government of Aruba established the Monuments Council.
+Shortly thereafter on January 1st, 1996 the Monumentenbureau (monuments department) was established and on June 17, 1996, the Stichting Monumentenfonds Aruba (Monuments Fund).

 The main objective of the Monuments Foundation (SMFA) is to preserve Aruban Monuments.

-- Buying or acquiring, restoring, renting and maintaining monuments
+- Purchasing, acquiring, restoring, renting and maintaining protected monuments.

-- Encouraging awareness of monuments through photo contests, media, exhibitions, education, etc.
+- Focusing on awareness about monuments, as an essential part of our cultural heritage, through photo contests, media, exhibitions, education, etc.

 - Giving advice to monuments owners

 Each new project must meet certain conditions before it can start: